mayossi/WFS-Stealer/README.md

 # WFS Stealer

+> [!NOTE]
+> This project was written a few years ago.
+Source code will be updated soon.
+> It was developed as a plugin for my implant and c2 framework.

 Lets say you are an attacker that pwned a victim's Windows box and you have a special intrest in scanned documents.
 After taking some screenshots and watching your targets actions you found out he is using none